ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-frr.md

 ### Create Overlay network

 Option 1: Create VFs on HOST and spawn VMs on top of those VFs.
 Example: Below config is provided for one VM, and considering each VM is in one VLAN.
-Extend this to 8 VMs.
+Extend this to other VMs.

 ```bash
 # VM1 configuration